Special Route Restriction History - Route 580

 Truck Ban on National Network

-I-580 is the only Interstate Freeway not open to trucks.
+I-580 is the only Interstate Freeway in the Bay Area not open to trucks.
 It is supposed to be part of the National Network, which requires that STAA vehicles be allowed.
 (For a graphic description of STAA vehicles, see the green trucks on the Truck Map Legend (PDF) .)
 According to the FHWA, I-580 is exempt from the National Network under the "grandfather" provision, because the ban existed prior to January 6, 1983, the day the 1982 STAA became law.

 However, the Code of Federal Regulations, Title 23, Section 658.11(d)(2) allows states to restrict the use of interstates with appropriate justification.
 The analysis must include a consideration of safety, interstate commerce impacts, alternate routes, and local consultation.